 How do you know if the casein or whey protein you’re consuming comes from A1 or A2 cows?
 There are a large variety of mixed-breed dairy cow herds that are thought to produce A2 milk, including Jersey, Guernsey, Brown Swiss, milking shorthorn, Friesian and others.
 Buying products made from these breeds (and ideally kinds that are labeled organic and grass-fed too) should result in lower amounts of A1 beta-casein.
 Some protein supplements fuse both dairy proteins into one product.

 By now you already know that casein protein comes from milk, very likely cow’s milk.
 Conventional cow’s milk (that is homogenized and pasteurized) is usually the culprit for lactose intolerance and is a common allergy.
-It contains more than 20 different allergens (including A1 casein) that can cause allergic reactions or digestive problems like a bloated stomach, diarrhea or abdominal cramping.
+Cow’s milk contains more than 20 different allergens (including A1 casein) that can cause allergic reactions or digestive problems.

 If you’ve suffered from the symptoms of lactose intolerance in the past and have trouble digesting milk-derivative products, I encourage you to try raw milk, goat’s milk and organic A2 milk.
-One option is to find casein protein made from goat milk, since goat milk naturally contains only A2 casein.
+In order to avoid casein protein side effects, one option is to find casein protein made from goat milk, since goat milk naturally contains only A2 casein.

 Goat milk is considered similar to human breast milk and tends to cause less digestive issues or allergic reactions than cow milk.
 Also source A2 casein protein products made from breeds of cows that don’t produce A1 casein, namely Jersey and Guernsey cows.
 You need to do your research because, unfortunately, the majority of bovines in the U.S., Western Europe and Australia are Holstein and Fresian cows, which are A1 casein producers.